cap-js/docs/node.js/cds-compile.md

 > cds.resolve('none')       // > undefined
 ```
 > Try this in cds repl launched from your project root to see that in action.

-*Question:* Note or repl in codeblock?
-Or both?